 - Is this in good enough condition that I could donate or re-home this item?

 - Is this something I could potentially finish?

-As a beauty-obsessed individual, I don’t want to feel bogged down by products I no longer love and feel unmotivated to use.
-Beauty is a major source of inspiration and self-care for me, so I don’t want to feel forced to use products that I dislike… especially if I have a friend or family member that could benefit from an item that I don’t use, I’d rather give it away.
+As a beauty-obsessed individual, I don’t want to feel bogged down by the products I no longer love and feel unmotivated to use.
+Beauty is a major source of inspiration and self-care for me.
+I don’t want to feel forced to use products that I dislike.
+If I have a friend or family member that could benefit from an item that I don’t use, I’d rather give it away.

 Interested in following along with my Low Buy Journey?
 Check out my Low Buy Introduction or my Low Buy – Update #1.
 Looking for advice on curbing excessive spending?
 Please check out my Smarter Shopper Posts – Volume I and Volume II.

 If you’re considering your own low buy or no buy year, I recommend checking out Hannah Louise Postin who chronicles her 2018 No-Buy Year and 2019 Beauty Budget, Whitney Hedrick who chronicles her current No-Buy Year and provides tips on smart consumerism, as well as Elle S who was a steadfast project panner and who is currently chronicling her own No-Buy Year.